-If you’re looking to spend your summer working the bustling bars in Ibiza or Mallorca, or if you want a golfing break at one of the top resorts in Spain, such as the PGA Catalunya or Valderrama, we are here to help.
+If you’re looking to spend your summer working in the bustling bars of Ibiza or Mallorca, or if you want a golfing break at one of the top resorts in Spain, such as the PGA Catalunya or Valderrama, we are here to help.
 You don’t have to worry about excess baggage charges, hassle at airport check-in, or lugging heavy baggage around, especially if you’re relocating or have outdoor equipment to bring with you.
 Here at Send My Bag, we will pick up your items at your door and drop them at your destination accommodation, ready for your arrival.

 Ways of Shipping to Spain

 If you are traveling or relocating to Spain and need to transport items, you should make yourself aware of the various options available for shipping to Spain.
 Some options will be more suitable for you than others.
 You can choose between several different options for international shipping to Spain.
 Here are some of them below: